How to get state healthcare if you live, work or study in Portugal.

 UK posted workers can access healthcare in Portugal using an EHIC, GHIC or S1 form.

 HMRC has a helpline for National Insurance enquiries from non-UK residents.
 They can answer questions about posted worker status and explain which documents you will need to get healthcare while posted.

-UK-funded healthcare: using an S1 form in Portugal
+UK-funded healthcare: getting and using an S1 form in Portugal

 There’s different guidance if you have an S1 as a ‘posted worker’ (see ‘If your UK employer has sent you to Portugal temporarily (‘posted workers’)’ above).

-You may be entitled to state healthcare paid for by the UK if you’re a Portuguese resident and receive a UK State Pension or an exportable benefit.
+You may be entitled to state healthcare paid for by the UK if you’re a resident in Portugal and receive a UK State Pension or an exportable benefit.
 See Planning your healthcare abroad on the NHS website for more information about eligibility.

 You may also be entitled to an S1 form if you’re a frontier worker (someone who works in one state and lives in another).
 You must contact HMRC National Insurance enquiries to find out if you’re eligible.